bryant1410/reified/README.md

 ## `<Data>` methods and properties

-`<Data>` instances are constructed by `‹Type›`'s.
+`<Data>` instances are constructed by _‹Type›_'s.
 They are the interface that directly maps to memory and modifies it.
+Fields and indices in `<Array>`'s and `<Struct>`'s are lazily initialized.
+That is they will be created when something accesses the field.
+This poses no issue for accessing the field but it means the fields will be somewhat unpredictably defined or not defined on any given `<Data>` instance at any given time

+Currently these interfaces aren't deallocated once allocated, so something that walks the whole structure, like `<Data>.reify()` will initialize all the fields recursively.
+The future functioning of how these fields work is still under consideration for achieving the goal of balanced performance and memory usage.

 ## Common